March 28, 2023 • Blue Habits Tips, Resources

-While a growing number of people are concerned about climate change and looking for ways to take action, at the same time, some governments and industries are failing to act with enough urgency.
-This leaves many people wondering: What can I do about climate change?
+In the following guide, we aim to provide actionable guidance and help questions like: What can I do about climate change?
 Can I make a difference on my own?
 And what are the most impactful actions I can take to reduce my carbon footprint?

-While we need governments and businesses to take large-scale actions, we also cannot afford to wait for them to act.
+Because although we need governments and businesses to take large-scale actions to fight climate change, we also cannot afford to wait for them to act.
 Everyone has a role to play and a responsibility to do their part, and there is no better time to take action than now.

 A growing movement of people are taking personal action for climate change every day.
 There is no better time to act than now! © Mika Baumeister